Negroes with Guns

 Negroes with Guns is a 1962 book by civil rights activist Robert F. Williams.
-Timothy B. Tyson said, Negroes with Guns was "The single most important intellectual influence on Huey P. Newton, the founder of the Black Panther Party".
-The book is used in college courses and is discussed in current debates.
+Timothy B. Tyson said, Negroes with Guns was "the single most important intellectual influence on Huey P. Newton, the founder of the Black Panther Party".
+The book is used in college courses and is discussed in debates.

-Negroes with Guns was Williams' experience throughout The Civil Rights Movement of Monroe, North Carolina.
-Because black human rights were constantly violated, the self-defense policy was born, with Williams saying there was a need to "meet violence with violence."
+Negroes with Guns was Williams' experience throughout the Civil Rights Movement of Monroe, North Carolina.
+Because black rights were constantly violated, the self-defense policy was born, with Williams saying there was a need to "meet violence with violence."
 However, Williams claimed that black militants were not promoting violence, but were combating it, believing in self-defense and not aggression.

 In film

 The subject matter of the book was made into the documentary film Negroes with Guns: Rob Williams and Black Power, directed by Sandra Dickson and Churchill Roberts, released in 2004.
 The film provides witness testimonies of many of the events described in the book.

 A documentary by Sandra Dickson and Churchill Roberts, Rob Williams and Black Power, attempts to gather Williams from margins of movement scholarship.